-Every year at my boy’s school, there’s a Chanukah concert that includes rap songs and other talent.
+Every year at my boy’s elementary school, there’s a Chanukah concert that includes rap songs and other talent.
 A few years ago, it included the popular song, “Ba’nu choshekh l’garesh.”
-I’m not so connected to modern Israeli culture, though, so it was my first time hearing it.
+I’m not so connected to modern Israeli culture, so it was my first time hearing it, but most Israel Jews know it.
 Here’s a translation:

 We come, the darkness to expel —